magemello/onedrive-nodejs/README.md

 #How to configure the library

-Remember to substitute all the info on top of onedrive.js
+Remember to replace all the info on top of onedrive.js

 - client_id
 - redirect_uri
 - client_secret
 - refresh_token

+##How to generate all the parametes:

-Create your app on:
+1.Create your app on:
 https://account.live.com/developers/applications/

 When you create your app, get note of:
 - ID client (client_id)
 - Client private key (client_secret)

-#How to generate the refresh token

-1.Get outh code.
+2.Get outh code.

 Remember to substitute the ID_CLIENT and YOUR_APP_WEB_SITE_URL_ESCAPED with the parameter of your app: